kilpkonn/msc-thesis/main.typ

 As term search only produces valid programs based on well-defined tactics, it is a lot easier to trust it than code generation based on language models that have some uncertainty in them.

 == Research Objectives
-The main objective of this thesis is to implement tactics-based term search for the programming language Rust.
+The main objective of this thesis is to implement a tactics-based term search for the programming language Rust.
 The algorithm should:
 - only produce valid programs, i.e. programs that compile
 - finish fast enough to be used interactively while typing